14shivangi/terraform-guide/01-STEP/03 - MultipleRegion.md

 # Multiple Region Implementation in Terraform

+- Terraform allows you to set up infrastructure across multiple AWS regions using the alias keyword within the provider configuration

 You can make use of `alias` keyword to implement multi region infrastructure setup in terraform.